HDR Merge CLI Tool PhotomatixCL

 [PhotomatixCL Command Line]

-This is the full command line you would use to process a bracketed set in PhotomatixCL, but with two differences:
+The command line to merge a bracketed set in PhotomatixCL, but with two differences:

 1. You don't enter the path of the input files at the end of the command line.
 PhotomatixCL Driver will automatically add them before PhotomatixCL is run.

-2. You need to use the -d option to specify the path of the output folder where the processed images will be saved (the -o option isn't applicable when using PhotomatixCL Driver).
+2. Use the -d option to specify the path of the output folder where the processed images will be saved (the -o option isn't applicable when using PhotomatixCL Driver).

 Sample PhotomatixCL Driver Command